MatteoGuadrini/nosqlapi/docs/source/nosqlapi_common.rst

 nosqlapi common
 ===============

-In this package you will find the modules that contain common interfaces and `ORMs <https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping>`_
+In this package you will find the modules that contain common interfaces and `ODMs <https://en.wikipedia.org/wiki/Object%E2%80%93relational_mapping>`_
-(Object-relational mapping), shared by all four types of NOSQL database.
+(Object-Data Mapping), shared by all four types of NOSQL database.

 core module
 -----------